TommyZihao/Code-Story-Interview-/README.md

 # Opening

+## `Tell us about your self, please`

 My name is Zihao, a student from Tongji Univeristy, Shanghai.

-I am both a Most Valuable Profession(MVP) and Microsoft Student Ambassador(MSA) in China.
+I am both a Most Valuable Professional(MVP) and Microsoft Student Ambassador(MSA) in China.

+I am also a student leader in Microsoft Student Club in Tongji University.

+And I was an intern in MSRA.

 I have a video channel about AI, Python, Machine Learning, Deep learning, Computer Vision and raspberry pi.
-Also have many tutorials of Azure and Cognitive Service.
+Also have many tutorials of Azure and Cognitive Service such as Custom Vision.

 In this special period of time, thanks for giving me this precious opportunity.